 We are externally managed and advised by our Manager, a SEC registered investment adviser, pursuant to the terms of the management agreement between us and our Manager, dated April 25, 2012, as amended, (the "Management Agreement").
 We rely on our Manager to provide us with investment advisory services.
 Our named executive officers as described in this proxy statement are employees of our Manager or one of its affiliates and do not receive cash compensation from us for serving as our named executive officers.
-We do not reimburse our Manager for the salaries and other compensation of (a) our Chief Financial Officer, based on the percentage of his time spent on the Company's affairs and (b) other corporate finance, tax, accounting, internal audit, legal, risk management, operations, compliance and other non-investment professional personnel of our Manager or its affiliates who spend all or a portion of their time managing our affairs based on the percentage of their time spent on the Company's affairs.
+We do not reimburse our Manager for the salaries and other compensation of its personnel, except for the allocable share of the salaries and other compensation of (a) our Chief Financial Officer, based on the percentage of his time spent on the Company's affairs and (b) other corporate finance, tax, accounting, internal audit, legal, risk management, operations, compliance and other non-investment professional personnel of our Manager or its affiliates who spend all or a portion of their time managing our affairs based on the percentage of their time spent on the Company's affairs.
 However, we do not determine the compensation payable by our Manager to Mr. Yoon, our Chief Financial Officer, or the other personnel described above.
 The amounts payable to our Manager pursuant to the Management Agreement that relate to reimbursement of our Manager for the compensation paid by it to our named executive officers are described in more detail under "Compensation Discussion and Analysis" below.